-The purpose of this study is to assess the effectiveness of the investigational drug sacituzumab govitecan in patients with hormone receptor-positive HER2-negative metastatic breast cancer that persists despite prior chemotherapy.
+The purpose of this study is to assess the effectiveness of the drug sacituzumab govitecan in patients with hormone receptor-positive HER2-negative metastatic breast cancer that persists despite prior chemotherapy.
 Sacituzumab govitecan is a chemotherapy drug attached to an antibody.
 The antibody part binds to a type of cancer-causing cell, and the chemotherapy drug stops the cell’s ability to grow.

 Patients in this study will be randomly assigned to receive sacituzumab govitecan or a standard chemotherapy regimen (eribulin, capecitabine, gemcitabine, or vinorelbine).
 All treatments are given intravenously (by vein) except for capecitabine, which is taken orally (by mouth).